apache/couchdb/README.md

 (`code:add_path("/tmp/couchdb_plugins/geocouch-couchdb1.2.x_v0.3.0-12-g4ea0bea-R15B03/ebin")`)
 and loads the included application (`application:load(geocouch)`).

-Then it looks into the `./config` directory that lives next to `ebin/` in the plugin directory for a file `config.erlt` (“erl-terms”). with a list of configuration parameters to load.
-We parse the file and set the config directives one by one.
+Then it looks into the `./priv/default.d` directory that lives next to `ebin/` in the plugin directory for configuration `.ini` files and loads them.
+On next startup these configuration files are loaded after global defaults, and before any local configuration.

 If that all goes to plan, we report success back to the HTTP caller.